-Today, take an interesting morning tour to the DMZ, a strip of land running across the Korean Peninsula that serves as a buffer zone between North and South Korea.
-Visit the 3rd Infiltration Tunnel, Dorasan Observatory and the Unification Village.
-(Should tickets to the 3rd I Infiltration Tunnel not be available then take a ride on the DMZ gondola and visit the Odusan Observatory).
-After returning to Seoul, stroll through Gwangjang Market before enjoying a farewell dinner at a local restaurant this evening.
+Take an interesting morning tour to the DMZ, a strip of land running across the Korean Peninsula that serves as a buffer zone between North and South Korea.
+Explore the DMZ Theatre & Exhibition Hall, walk along the 3rd Infiltration Tunnel, visit Dora Observatory & Station and see the Bridge of

+Freedom.
+Later, return to Seoul and stroll through Gwangjang Market before enjoying a farewell dinner at a local restaurant this evening.